Buckhead Village District: History

-OliverMcMillan plans to change much of the original plans: they are "not seeking a Rodeo Drive-type development" and "the level of restaurants and retail might be somewhat different".
+OliverMcMillan planned to change much of the original plans: "not seeking a Rodeo Drive-type development" and "the level of restaurants and retail might be somewhat different".
 It is to be an "urban village" woven into the Buckhead Community.

 The preliminary revised plans called for 300,000 sqft of retail and restaurants, 40000 sqft of boutique offices and two 20-story luxury apartment buildings.
 Plans no longer include the two hotels.
 Rather than upscale restaurants, the development will target local chefs.
 A street grid system and street-level cafés and stores are to promote walkability.